Nancy Longnecker: Academic career

 Another product from the CLIMA Education programme was Passion for Pulses.
 The cookbook contains recipes provided by people throughout the food chain, from agricultural researchers, farmers, agricultural industry and chefs.
-It was beautifully illustrated by talented photographer Brad Rimmer.
+It was illustrated by the photographer Brad Rimmer.
 As with the Bean Files, the purpose of this resource was to give urban populations a better ides of the scientific research and other work behind food production.

 Her work at CLIMA gave Longnecker a taste for science communication and from 2002, she was instrumental in setting up an academic science communication programme at the University of Western Australia.
 She developed and delivered curriculum for an undergraduate minor and postgraduate courses, teaching in both Perth and Singapore.
 She also built a science communication research group which examined impact of participation in science outreach, informal science education and citizen science, methods of teaching science communication and impact of communication on public attitudes and policy.
 Objectives of the research included improving effectiveness of science outreach and education experiences.

 In 2014, Nancy moved to the University of Otago in Dunedin, New Zealand as Professor of Science Communication.
 She teaches a class on science exhibitions and interpretation.
 She and her students from UWA and Otago have produced exhibitions that have been seen by thousands of visitors.
 Her current research programme aims to develop an evidence base to determine impact and effectiveness of citizen science programs and other science engagement initiatives.
 She and her research group examine factors that affect peoples’ attitudes towards science-related issues.
 They also examine how information can be used to change attitudes and behaviour while respecting values and different sources of knowledge.
 Most of her group’s research relates to learning or practicing science outside of formal educational settings.